 Lets are likely to be a common occurrence in a game of doubles squash.
 In most casual games, the preferred option is simply to repeat the play in the event of the unintentional interference.
 With four players in the confined space of a squash court, the play can get frantic and there is always the risk of a player getting in the way.

-Surprisingly, squash players seem to forget the importance of a serve as it relates to overall doubles squash strategy.
+Surprisingly, squash players seem to forget the importance of the serve as it relates to overall doubles squash strategy.
 While it is nowhere nearly as important as serves in tennis, varying them always keeps your opponent off-balance.
 Even if you have a great serve, it becomes more effective when mixed with a few variations.

 When playing doubles squash, how you start the serve and how you return the serve can set the tone for the game.
 Properly executing either of these fundamental shots can help set your team up for a successful outing.
 Sometimes, this is enough for you to win the game.